 Just hear me out.
 Karaoke is guaranteed to be a fun night, even if you can’t carry a tune in a bucket.
 Let your hair down, spring for a few drinks and have a ball.

 When is the last time you lay down on a blanket and stared at the stars?
 Grab some hot chocolate, warm blankets, and your best gal or guy, then try to find your favorite constellations.
-If you need some guidance, you can download apps like Star Tracker (Google/Apple).
+You can download apps like Star Tracker (Google/Apple) if you need some guidance.

 Seriously.
 Whether it’s in a park, downtown or along a waterfront, walking is such a good way to open up and just have a great talk.
 Actually, you won’t find a better activity to get to know one another.
 And you’ll get a little exercise to boot.